PSergio984/Balangay-Of-The-Forgotten/Assets/Scripts/Combat/System/AllMoves.md

 • Tide of Night (Buff, Low AoE Damage)
 • Mayari will be invulnerable next turn to all types of damage
 • Removes all debuffs
-• Creates a mist that damages all opponents for 30% of their current HP.• Deals 175% ATK to enemy, + 55% CRIT Rate
+• Creates a mist that damages all opponents for 30% of their current HP.

+C. Apolaki
+• Deals 175% ATK to enemy, + 55% CRIT Rate
 • Creates a mist that damages all opponents for 30% of their current HP.
 • Deals 175% ATK to enemy, + 55% CRIT Rate• Deals damage to all enemies
 • Deals 80% ATK + 100% MAG to the hit enemies